 - The Rapaport Diamond Certficate (TM)

-Natural diamond producers have founded a project Tracr to follow down the diamond to its origin by blockchain.
-The blockchain company Everledger implements already blockchain applications for large consumer groups in Asia.
+Natural diamond producers have founded a project called Tracr TM to follow the diamond to its origin by blockchain.
+The blockchain company Everledger supports various blockchain projects in the diamond industry.
+Their blockchain sits on Ethereum 3.0.
+Ethereum 3.0 has used its new technology, "POS," since September 2022, which consumes significantly lower energy (-99.7%), according to Ether.

 The 6th C: The Certificate

 The GIA origin report works with an independent audit firm to trace diamond origins and their journey through the value chain.
 The audit service is vetting cutters and verifying receipts and transactions to make the diamond's origin transparent.
 Consumers can verify the report number on the GIA website.